gaokanxu/lumos/docs/src/clusters/metrics.md

 ---
-title: Solana Cluster Performance Metrics
+title: Lumos Cluster Performance Metrics
 sidebar_label: Performance Metrics
 pagination_label: Cluster Performance Metrics
 ---

-Solana cluster performance is measured as average number of transactions per second that the network can sustain \(TPS\).
+Lumos cluster performance is measured as average number of transactions per second that the network can sustain \(TPS\).
 And, how long it takes for a transaction to be confirmed by super majority of the cluster \(Confirmation Time\).

 Each cluster node maintains various counters that are incremented on certain events.
 These counters are periodically uploaded to a cloud based database.
-Solana's metrics dashboard fetches these counters, and computes the performance metrics and displays it on the dashboard.
+Lumos's metrics dashboard fetches these counters, and computes the performance metrics and displays it on the dashboard.

 ## TPS